List of countries and dependencies by population (United Nations)

-This is a list of countries and other inhabited territories of the world by total population, based on estimates published by the United Nations in the 2022 revision of World Population Prospects.
-These figures refer to the de facto population in a country or area as shown in the "estimates" section.
+This is the list of countries and other inhabited territories of the world by estimated total population.
+It is based on estimates published by the United Nations in the 2024 revision of World Population Prospects.
+It presents population estimates from 1950 to the present.

+List

+Data are mid-year estimates from the United Nations and are for 2022 and 2023.